 The OxyCycler System (BioSpherix Systems) allows users to investigate the effects of hypoxia and/or hyperoxia.
 This in vivo system, which can be used for mice or rats, consists of four sealed and independently controlled chambers in which oxygen concentration can be manipulated between 0.1% to 100%.

-If any of your research has been supported in full or in part by our core, please acknowledge our NIH/NIDDK grant as follows: "Supported by the Animal Physiology Core of NIH P30 DK036836."
+If any of your research in publications has been supported in full or in part by our Core, please acknowledge our NIH/NIDDK grant as follows: "Supported by the Animal Physiology Core of NIH P30 DK036836."

-To learn about the import option and availability of our services, email research assistant Meghan.Halpin [at] joslin.harvard.edu (Meghan Halpin).
+For information regarding services and scheduling or to learn about the import option, email research assistant Meghan.Halpin [at] joslin.harvard.edu (Meghan Halpin).